earthly/website/blog/_posts/2023-08-02-platform-engineers-mistakes.md

 Platform engineering is critical for the smooth functioning of applications and services.
 Mistakes in platform engineering can have serious consequences.
 Platform engineers can avoid common mistakes by prioritizing the best practices stated in this article.

-You can continue learning and exploring a wide range of technologies through [Earthly blog](https://earthly.dev/blog/).

 {% include_html cta/bottom-cta.html %}